Danny Dyer Cheats Again! Sent Vulgar Pictures Of His Manhood To A Fan

 Danny Dyer is embroiled in another cheating scandal

-The 39-year-old actor has been forced to quit the soap, EastEnders after the show’s bosses told him to “sort his life out.”
+The 39-year-old actor has been forced to quit the soap EastEnders after the show’s bosses told him to “sort his life out.”
 This wasn’t the first time Danny has been caught in a cheating scandal.
 In fact, he has slept with numerous women despite being a father of three children.
 We salute his wife and childhood sweetheart, Joanne Mas, for being still supportive and forgiving of his husband’s rash behavior.

 Their 20-year relationship has hit the lowest of the low as Danny continues his womanizing streak.
 However, things were brighter when they got engaged in March 2015, with Joanne doing the proposal.
-They tied the knot in September 2016 with their eldest daughter, Dani, 19 as the maid-of-honor, Sunnie, nine was one of their bridesmaids while little Art, two, was the couple’s page boy.
+They tied the knot in September 2016 with their eldest daughter, Dani, 19, as the maid-of-honor; Sunnie, 9, was one of their bridesmaids; while little Art, 2, was the couple’s page boy.

 We were certain that the family will start anew with their dad being back and all.
 Yet, a young woman claims that she and Danny had a series of late-night sex texts nine weeks before the wedding.
 The woman, who is in her early thirties, said that she met the actor when she went to a book signing event in Essex the previous year.
-Since then, they have been using Twitter to exchange conversations and being a fan of the actor, they went on to meet at a number of events in which Danny made his guest appearances.
+Since then, they have been using Twitter to exchange conversations, and being a fan of the actor, they went on to meet at a number of events in which Danny made his guest appearances.

 His late-night sex tests with a fan